AssetOrbit

 Nonoperating

-Nonoperating assets are assets that are not directly involved in the basic business operations of a corporation.
-Nonoperating assets, as opposed to operating assets, are held for purposes other than the company’s primary operational roles.
+Nonoperating assets refer to those that are not directly involved in the core business operations of a corporation.
+The company maintains nonoperating assets for purposes unrelated to these main operational roles, unlike operating assets, which are essential for the company’s primary functions.

 Examples of Nonoperating Assets